ibm-cloud-docs/vpc/block_storage_vpc_byok_encryption.md

 {: screen}

 Valid volume names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 Volume names must begin with a lowercase letter.
 Volume names must be unique across the entire VPC infrastructure.
+{: important}

+Retrieve the CRN of the customer root key by referring to the ibm_kms_key data source.
+For more information, see the Terraform documentation on [ibm_kms_key](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/kms_key){: external}.
+If the KMS is in another region or the customer root key is owned by another account, the instance cannot be retrieved by Terraform and the Terraform action fails.
+Contact the other account's administrator for the CRN.

 ### Creating stand-alone {{site.data.keyword.block_storage_is_short}} volumes with Terraform
 {: #encrypted-standalone-vol-terraform}